liufuqin0922/brant-ruan.github.io/_posts/2017-04-11-UnixV6ppFSReport2.md

 ![unixv6pp-DiskInode2Inode]({{ site.url }}/resources/pictures/unixv6pp-DiskInode2Inode.png)

-The picture above means that we will map one `DiskInode` on the disk to one `INode` in the memory.
+The picture above means that we will map one `DiskInode` on the disk to one `Inode` in the memory.

-First, let's study the `INode` class, whose variables are very similar to those in `DiskInode` class:
+First, let's study the `Inode` class, whose variables are very similar to those in `DiskInode` class:

 |INode|DiskInode|INode|DiskInode|INode|DiskInode|
 |:-:|:-:|:-:|:-:|:-:|:-:|